Skip to main content

 Also known as tsikoudia, raki is a strong local spirit made from grape pomace.
 You won't escape any meal without being offered a glass.

-Aerial view of a coastal fortress with a bustling marina, boats docked, and a cityscape in the background under a clear blue sky.
+Aerial view of a historic stone fortress overlooking a harbor filled with boats, with a bustling cityscape in the background.

 The Port of Heraklion is an emotional experience